-Prospective, undecided, no-preference, and nondegree students
+Prospective, undecided, undeclared, and nondegree students

-Effective academic advising is an essential aspect of the educational experience at ASU West.
+Effective academic advising is an essential aspect of the educational experience at ASU's West campus.
 Prospective students should contact a general advisor as a first step in the admission process.
-Call (602) 543-9222 or visit the West Campus Advising Center in University Center Building 201 to make an appointment.
+Call (602) 543-9222 or visit the Campus Advising Center in University Center Building 201 to make an appointment.
 A general advisor will review admission requirements and processes and make referrals to academic advisors as appropriate.

-For community college students, a convenient alternative is to meet with an outreach advisor at one of the ASU West Transfer Centers located on the following campuses of local community colleges:
+For community college students, a convenient alternative is to meet with an outreach advisor at one of the Transfer Centers located on the following campuses of local community colleges: